 Kids and toddlers love Izzy's mini scoops of ice cream in a mini cone for only $1.95.
 These delicacies are available at Izzy's Ice Cream Cafe in St. Paul in addition to coffee shops around the metro area, such as Java Train.
 With flavors like Banana Nut Fudge, Dinosaur Egg, and Peppermint Bon Bon, kids will love all the colors and choices at hand.

-03 of 08In the Heart of the Beast puppet theater on Lake Street in Minneapolis has regular Saturday morning puppet shows for children.
-Each show is unique and children adore them.
-Admission is by donation, they suggest $2 for local residents and $4 for people who live elsewhere.
+The Heart of the Beast puppet theater, on Lake Street in Minneapolis, has regular Saturday morning puppet shows for children.
+Each show is unique and kids often adore them.
+Admission is by donation, with a $2 suggestion for local residents and a $4 suggested donation for people who live elsewhere.
 HOBT also has monthly free Friday morning puppet shows for preschoolers.

 Join a Moms or Dads Playgroup

-Community members and visitors alike can make new friends for yourself and your children by joining a parents group.
-Groups organize playdates and activities with other moms, dads and families.
-Activities are usually free or low cost.
+Community members and visitors alike can make new friends for themselves and their children by joining a parents group.
+Groups organize playdates and activities with other moms, dads, and families.
+Luckily, activities are usually free or low cost.
 Here are some places to find a group for you:

-- Social website Meetup.com has listings for about 20 groups for moms and families covering almost all of Minneapolis, St. Paul and the Twin Cities.
+- Meetup.com has listings for about 20 groups for moms and families covering almost all of Minneapolis, St. Paul, and the Twin Cities.

-- MOMS Club, an international organization of mother's groups, has a couple of chapters in the Twin Cities.
+- MOMS Club, an international organization of mothers' groups, has a few chapters in the Twin Cities.

-- And dads can join Minnesota Dads At Home to connect with other stay-at-home dads.
+- Dads can join Minnesota Dads at Home to connect with other stay-at-home dads.